 Hysteresis in AtoN light switching

-In Figure 2, a difference of 100 lux between the light off level as light level increases and light on level as light decreases ensures that the light does not switch on and off at the switching threshold point.
+In Figure 2, a difference of 100 lux between the light off level as Ambient light level increases and light on level as Ambient light decreases ensures that the light does not switch on and off at the switching threshold point.
 Typical hysteresis of 50 to 100 lux provides satisfactory performance.
-It is also possible to include a time delay of a few minutes in the hysteresis system to limit the bandwidth of the switching element.
+It is also recommended to include a time delay of a few minutes in the hysteresis system to limit the bandwidth of the switching element.

 IALA survey of switching levels used by Members